Log Name: Application

 Event ID: 2080

-Process MAD.EXE (PID=1808).
-DSAccess has discovered the following servers with the following characteristics:
+Process Microsoft.Exchange.Directory.TopologyService.exe (PID=4016).
+Exchange Active Directory Provider has discovered the following servers with the following characteristics:

 - Server name: The first column indicates the name of the domain controller that the rest of the data in the row corresponds to.

-- GC capable: The fifth column is a Boolean expression that states whether the domain controller is a global catalog server.
+- GC capable: The sixth column is a Boolean expression that states whether the domain controller is a global catalog server.

-- PDC: The sixth column is a Boolean expression that states whether the domain controller is a primary domain controller for its domain.
+- PDC: The seventh column is a Boolean expression that states whether the domain controller is a primary domain controller for its domain.

-- SACL right: The seventh column is a Boolean expression that states whether DSAccess has the correct permissions to read the SACL (part of nTSecurityDescriptor) against that directory service.
+- SACL right: The eighth column is a Boolean expression that states whether DSAccess has the correct permissions to read the SACL (part of nTSecurityDescriptor) against that directory service.

-- Critical Data: The eighth column is a Boolean expression that states whether DSAccess found this Exchange server in the configuration container of the domain controller listed in Server name column.
+- Critical data: The ninth column is a Boolean expression that states whether DSAccess found this Exchange server in the configuration container of the domain controller listed in Server name column.

-- Netlogon Check: The ninth column (added in Exchange 2000 SP3) states whether DSAccess successfully connected to a domain controller’s Net Logon service.
-This requires the use of Remote Procedure Call (RPC), and this call may fail for reasons other than a server that is down.
+- Netlogon check: The tenth column indicates whether AD Access successfully connected to a domain controller’s Net Logon service.
+This requires the use of Remote Procedure Call (RPC).
+That call may fail for reasons other than that a server is down.
 For example, firewalls may block this call.
-So, if there is a 7 in the ninth column, it means that the Net Logon service check was successful for each role (domain controller, configuration domain controller, and global catalog).
+So, if there is a value of 7 in the ninth column, this means that the Net Logon service check was successful for each role (domain controller, configuration domain controller, and global catalog).